nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Emergency contact name

-Format: `emergencyName` where `emergencyName` is a sequence of characters corresponding to a student's name
+Format: `emergencyName` where `emergencyName` is a sequence of characters corresponding to a student's emergency contact name

 Constraints:
 Same as [Name](#name)